camirr/camirr/README.md

 # 🙋🏻‍♀️ About me

-Hey there, my name is **Camilla Ren**, an enthusiastic third year student in the University of British Columbia studying in **Computer Science, Data Science, Mathematics**.
+Hey there, my name is **Camilla Ren**, an enthusiastic third year student at the University of British Columbia studying in **Computer Science, Data Science, Mathematics**.

 I am mostly interested in data mining, data visualization, statistical analysis, web development, software development, and machine learning.